One Man Band (Roger Daltrey song)

-"One Man Band" is a song recorded by the Who's lead singer Roger Daltrey, from his debut solo studio album Daltrey.
+"One Man Band" is a song recorded by the Who's lead vocalist Roger Daltrey, from his debut solo studio album Daltrey (1973).
 The song was written by David Courtney and Leo Sayer, and featured Daltrey's acoustic guitar strumming.
-According to Daltrey, it "reminiscences of Shepherd's Bush" [A place in west London where Daltrey had grown up and the Who were formed] and became one of the highlights of the album, and later released as a single in its own right in some European territories.
+According to Daltrey, it "reminiscences of Shepherd's Bush" (a suburb of West London where Daltrey had grown up and the Who were formed) and became one of the highlights of the album, and later released as a single in its own right in some European territories.

-The song was recorded by Leo Sayer a year later on his solo album Just a Boy, and released as a single, which became one of Sayer's biggest hits, peaking at number 6 in the UK singles chart, and placing in the top 10 in South Africa.
+The song was recorded by Leo Sayer a year later on his second studio album Just a Boy, and released as a single, which became one of Sayer's biggest hits, peaking at number 6 in the UK singles chart, and placing in the top 10 in South Africa.